mcecode/windows-dotfiles/README.md

 1. On the machine with the newly installed or uninstalled extensions, run `code --list-extensions > extensions.txt` inside the `%USERPROFILE%\.vscode` directory.
 2. Commit and push `extensions.txt` using the `dotfiles` command.
 3. Pull updates on other machines using the `dotfiles` command.
-4. Run `%USERPROFILE%\.vscode\update-extensions.ps1` to sync VSC extensions on other machines.
+4. On other machines, run `%USERPROFILE%\.vscode\update-extensions.ps1` to sync VSC extensions.

 P.S.
 Yes, I know this is a cumbersome way to update them, but I rarely install or uninstall extensions, so this is fine for me right now.

+P.P.S.
+In hindsight, I think it would have been better if I wrote the update script in Bash rather than PowerShell since these dotfiles promote using Git Bash anyway.
+At some point, I will probably re-write it in Bash, but for now, I digress.

 ## Contributing